dgcamacho/so2021-tutorial/exercise4/sheet4.md

 Implement a class `LU` that performs and stores a LU factorization of a given matrix.
 The class should provide the following methods:

-- Compute the LU factorization: `void compute (Matrix const& m)` of the given matrix `m` and store the result in an internal factorization matrix.
+- Compute the LU factorization: `void compute (DenseMatrix const& m)` of the given matrix `m` and store the result in an internal factorization matrix.
 - Solve the linear system $`Ax=b`$: `void apply (Vector const& b, Vector& x) const`, by forwards and backwards application of the L-U factors.